ResearchAdvancingFuzzing/raf/docs/RUN.md

 ```
 kubectl apply -f config_init.yaml
 ```
-This will create every Kubernetes yaml object defined in the `config_init` file.
+This will create every Kubernetes yaml object defined in the `config_init.yaml` file.
 You should see the following output if done correctly.
 ```
 clusterrole.rbac.authorization.k8s.io/pods-list created
 clusterrolebinding.rbac.authorization.k8s.io/pods-list created